 Not afraid of spoilers?
 Read the full synopsis.

 As a result of a quarrel, Don José has had to enlist in the army.
 His mother and Micaëla, who loves him and hopes to marry him, live in a village near the city.

 In the square

 While Moralès and his soldiers are chatting about the passers-by, Micaëla comes looking for Don José, a corporal.
 Moralès explains that Don José is in another company that will shortly take over the guard, but Micaëla decides not to wait.
 The new guard led by Zuniga arrives.
 Moralès tells Don José that Micaëla was asking for him.

 The cigarette women come out of the factory for a break.
 Carmen attracts most of the attention, but she tells the men that she will love only someone who does not love her.
 She tosses a flower to Don José who, flustered by the gesture, quickly hides it.
 Micaëla returns with a letter to Don José from his mother in which she forgives him and asks him to return to marry Micaëla.

 Uproar in the factory spills out into the square as Carmen and another woman quarrel.
 Carmen insolently refuses to answer Zuniga about the fight, so he orders her to be imprisoned.
 Don José is left to guard her, but she promises to love him if he helps her escape.
 Don José lets her go and is himself arrested.

 Lillas Pastia's tavern

-Carmen, Frasquita, Mercédès and the gypsies are dancing.
+Carmen, Frasquita, Mercédès and the customers are dancing.
 The victorious torero Escamillo arrives with a crowd of admirers.
 He is drawn to Carmen but she shows no interest.
 The crowd and soldiers leave.

 The smugglers rest while a safe route to Seville is reconnoitred.
 Don José is still obsessed with Carmen; she, however, is tired of him but senses that he may kill her if she leaves him.